Pleskr011/Plskr_Django-LoginSys/README.md

 Login System Backend with Django and DRF (Django Rest Framework) for learning purposes.
+It works alongisde its Vue3 Frontend

 The purpose of this project is to get a better understanding of Django as a backend.